mxhammadali/Data-Science-Portfolio/Chicago Public Schools EDA/README.md

-# Sales Data Analysis with Pandas
+# Chicago Public School Data Analysis using SQL & Python

-This project involves analysing and answering business questions pertaining to 12 months of sales data with the aid of Python libraries (Pandas, Matplotlib).
-The data contains electronics store purchases broken down by month, product type, cost, purchase address.
+This project involves analysing and answering performance based questions pertaining to Chicago public schools dataset with the aid of Python libraries (Pandas, Matplotlib, Seaborn) and Jupyter SQL magic functions.
+The dataset, stored in an Db2 database on IBM Cloud instance, contains engagement metrics (student/teacher attendance), locations (city, state, zip code), safety score, family involvement score, college elligbility, college enrollment rate, graduation rate, etc.

 ## Description

 An in-depth overview of techniques and methods employed in this project are as follows:
-- **Data Cleaning:** Tasks include dropping NaN values from Dataframe, removing rows based on a condition and changing column types (to_numeric, to_datetime, astype.
+- **Data Loading:** Tasks include manually loading the table using the database console LOAD tool (as opposed to reading the dataset into a Pandas dataframe and then PERSIST it into the database to achieve optimal SQL querying), establsihing a connection with the database (**%sql ibm_db_sa://my-username:my-password@my-hostname:my-port/my-db-name?security=SSL**) and querying the database system catalog to retrieve table metadata.
-- **Data Exploration:** Some of the methods utlised include concatenating multiple csv files to create a single DataFrame (**pd.concat**), adding columns, parsing cells as strings to make new columns (**.str**), using the **.apply()** method, using **groupby** for aggregate analysis and plotting bar charts to visualise data.
+- **Data Exploration:** Some of the methods utlised include /teoncatenating multiple csv files to create a single DataFrame (**pd.concat**), adding columns, parsing cells as strings to make new columns (**.str**), using the **.apply()** method, using **groupby, min, max, avg & count** for aggregate analysis and plotting bar charts to visualise data.

 ## Getting Started